yegor256/blog/_posts/2014/sep/2014-09-09-restful-web-sites.md

 [s3auth.com](http://www.s3auth.com),
 [stateful.co](http://www.stateful.co),
 [bibrarian.com](http://www.bibrarian.com).
-They are all open source, and you can see their source code in Github.
+They are all open source, and you can see their source code in GitHub.